How dockmesh thinks about Stacks

 docker compose up) and dockmesh UI - Git-backed stacks (pull from a repo) work naturally

-- Disaster recovery is “copy the stacks/ directory back”
+- Disaster recovery is “restore the

-Stacks have a host
+Stacks bind to a host on deploy

 Deploy is idempotent